ac3ss0r/NjForward/README.md

 	<img src="preview.png"/>
 </div>

-NjForward is a windows software implementing easy SSY port forwarding, private VPN and other network-related utilities (Completely free & opensource).
+NjForward is a windows software implementing easy SSH port forwarding, private VPN and other network-related utilities (Completely free & opensource).
 It's design is styled on purpose to resemble classic <a href="https://en.wikipedia.org/wiki/NjRAT">NJRAT 0.7D</a>.
 This tool can be used for offensive security purposes or any other needs, such as forwarding ports for playing multiplayer games or sharing your projects.

 # Features
 - SSH port forwarding (TCP tunnels)